There is an art to it, believe it or not

-For seasoned runners out there, you know what to do.
+For seasoned runners out there, you have a good idea of what to do.
 However, there’s lot of newbie runners who don’t have that experience.

 On the face of it, the answer to the article’s question is obvious – just grab the water and continue running.